stevencombs/ppp.github.io/_posts/2020/2020-04-26-0046-progressive-web-apps.md

   - applications
 ---

 There are thousands of applications available on the Chrome Web and Google Play stores.
 There are also thousands of applications available as a web page or service.
 What if you combined the two?
 Well, then you would have a progressive web application, or PWA.
-In this episode, I look at the best PWAs for Chrome OS and Android (since they work on either device).
+In this episode, Iwe take a look at the best PWAs for Chrome OS and Android (since they work on either device).

 ## Episode Download